 Review of Skillshare Pricing & Costs

 Skillshare’s premium membership, which gives you access to the full catalog of 30,000+ courses, costs $32 per month if you pay monthly, or $168 for a full year if you choose to be billed annually ($14 monthly).
 To get 30 days of premium membership for free, use our Skillshare link.

 My Review of Skillshare Courses

 My honest Skillshare review?
 They knock it out of the park for me in a few big ways.
-First, the courses are both easy to find and easy to match to my goals.
+First, the courses are both easy to find and easy to match my goals.
 The provided course descriptions, reviews, and project outlines help me understand quickly whether or not the course will meet my needs.

 The courses are broken up into “chapters” as short videos, which means I can easily replay parts of the course where I feel I have more to learn.
 This ease of jumping back and forth between content helps me get the most out of the course.

 The Skillshare dashboard is a wealth of inspiration.
-Given that most classes are short on Skillshare, the ability to quickly navigate to my saved lists of classes, see courses my favorite teachers are facilitating, and even view what’s hot across the platform—it starts to quench my thirst for knowledge from the moment I sign in.
+Given that most classes are short on Skillshare, the ability to quickly navigate to my saved lists of classes, see courses my favorite teachers are facilitating, and even view what’s hot across the platform—becomes important to stay motivated and inspired to learn new things.

 The Advantages (Pros) of Skillshare

 New and varied content

 The sheer amount of new content that is added to the platform weekly is enough to keep even the busiest of brains engaged.
 Whether you want to pick up a new skill to make your resume shine, restyle your home, or master a hobby “just for the hell of it,” you can easily find dozens of opportunities to level up your repertoire.
-Further, Skillshare’s generous payment plans for teachers means that there’s no shortage of excellent instructors creating new and high-quality content regularly.
+Further, Skillshare’s payment plans for teachers means that there’s no shortage of excellent instructors creating new and high-quality content regularly.